angular/angular/aio/content/guide/ngmodule.md

 ## Shared modules

 The app is shaping up.
-One thing we don't like is carrying three different versions of the `HighlightDirective`.
+But it carries three different versions of the `HighlightDirective`.
-And there's a bunch of other stuff cluttering the app folder level that could be tucked away.
+And the many files cluttering the app folder level could be better organized.

-Let's add a `SharedModule` to hold the common components, directives, and pipes and share them with the modules that need them.
+Add a `SharedModule` to hold the common components, directives, and pipes and share them with the modules that need them.

-* create an `src/app/shared` folder
+1. Create an `src/app/shared` folder.
-* move the `AwesomePipe` and `HighlightDirective` from `src/app/contact` to `src/app/shared`.
+* Move the `AwesomePipe` and `HighlightDirective` from `src/app/contact` to `src/app/shared`.
-* delete the `HighlightDirective` classes from `src/app/` and `src/app/hero`
+* Delete the `HighlightDirective` classes from `src/app/` and `src/app/hero`.
-* create a `SharedModule` class to own the shared material
+* Create a `SharedModule` class to own the shared material.
-* update other feature modules to import `SharedModule`
+* Update other feature modules to import `SharedModule`.

-Most of this is familiar blocking and tackling.
-Here is the `SharedModule`
+Here is the `SharedModule`:

 {@example 'ngmodule/ts/src/app/shared/shared.module.ts'}

-Some highlights
+Note the following:
 * It imports the `CommonModule` because its component needs common directives.
 * It declares and exports the utility pipe, directive, and component classes as expected.
 * It re-exports the `CommonModule` and `FormsModule`

 ### Re-exporting other modules

-While reviewing our application, we noticed that many components requiring `SharedModule` directives also use `NgIf` and `NgFor` from `CommonModule` and bind to component properties with `[(ngModel)]`, a directive in the `FormsModule`.
+If you review the application, you may notice that many components requiring `SharedModule` directives also use `NgIf` and `NgFor` from `CommonModule` and bind to component properties with `[(ngModel)]`, a directive in the `FormsModule`.
-Modules that declare these components would have to import `CommonModule`, `FormsModule` and `SharedModule`.
+Modules that declare these components would have to import `CommonModule`, `FormsModule`, and `SharedModule`.

-We can reduce the repetition by having `SharedModule` re-export `CommonModule` and `FormsModule` so that importers of `SharedModule` get `CommonModule` and `FormsModule` _for free_.
+You can reduce the repetition by having `SharedModule` re-export `CommonModule` and `FormsModule` so that importers of `SharedModule` get `CommonModule` and `FormsModule` for free.

 As it happens, the components declared by `SharedModule` itself don't bind with `[(ngModel)]`.
 Technically,  there is no need for `SharedModule` to import `FormsModule`.